-WB Board Class 12 Mathematics – Integration (SN Dey) Complete Solutions
+WB Board Class 12 Mathematics – Integration (SN Dey) Solutions

-Explore the complete step-by-step solutions of the Integration chapter from the SN Dey Mathematics Book for West Bengal Class 12 students.
-Each problem is solved like a real classroom demonstration — showing every step, applied formula, and concept in a clean, animated layout.
+Explore complete step-by-step solutions of the Integration chapter from the Chhaya Mathematics (SN Dey) book.
+Each problem is solved carefully — showing every step, formula, and reasoning — just as explained in a live classroom.

 3. Using the definition of integration, find \(y\) in terms of \(x\).